 All concretes are made with cement, a coarse aggregate, such as gravel, a light aggregate, such as sand and water.
 The cement uses the water to bind with the aggregates to make bonds that give the concrete its strength and durability.
 As the name implies, lightweight concrete is a lighter version of the traditional concrete mixture usually used by contractors.
 It is made by mixing a lighter aggregate, such as perlite, vermiculite or Styrofoam in place of heavier coarse aggregates in with the concrete to reduce the overall weight.

 Drawbacks and Uses

 Lightweight concrete is not as strong as traditional concrete as adding the aggregate to the mix weakens the bonds, making it less sturdy when it comes to holding up weight.
 As a result, lightweight concrete should not be used in place of regular concrete for most projects.

 That being said, lightweight concrete does make an excellent material for planters as it is easier to move around and does not need to be as strong simply to hold in dirt.
 This concrete is also often used for countertops and rooftop decks, where a lighter weight is more important than a higher strength.
-This form of concrete also has better insulation than traditional concrete, so it can also be used for walls in structures where insulation is more important than strength, such as work sheds.
+This form of concrete also has better insulation than traditional concrete, so it can also be used for walls in structures such as work sheds when insulation is more important than strength.